 Paradigm Lost, by Ian Lustick.
-A broad survey of our moment, and the failed prospect of two states.
+A broad survey of our moment and how we got here.

 Days of Awe, by Atalia Omer.
-New organizations are reforming Judaism in solidarity with Palestine.
+New organizations are reforming Judaism, including my wonderful synagogue, Tzedek Chicago.

 Justice for Some, by Noura Erekat.
 The history and the role of international law in Israel-Palestine.